blacklightpy/vaultofknowledge/README.md

 ## License

 This work is waived to the public domain using the [Creative Commons Zero 1.0 Universal Public Domain Dedication][cc-zero].
+Please note that, I have used some images in some instances without verifying if they have a license, and those assets are not provided under the same license.
+Also, while I generally write all my notes by hand, I've copy pasted some of the content from Wikipedia, mostly timelines o

 To the extent possible under law, [Jyothish Kumar M S](https://ohai.social/@ssunboyy) has waived all copyright and related or neighboring rights to The Vault of Knowledge.
 This work is published from: India